 During the pre-ride safety meeting, basically educated and even the advanced riders must be warned about the dangers of left-hand turns, lane sharing, and intersection collisions.
 They need to fall back on their knowledge and training, and this refresher helps riders recall their prior teachings.
-We know, for example, the Hells Angels Motorcycle Club™ is famous for staying with their fallen brothers at the hospital ER if a rider goes down.
+For example, we know the Hells Angels Motorcycle Club™ is famous for staying with their fallen brothers at the hospital ER if a rider goes down.
 Some clubs have a supply train reminiscent of a military force that includes cars, motorcycle trailers, vehicles with tools and medical equipment, food, water, and other survival necessities.

-We know, for example, that the Hells Angels came from World War Two bomber crews and ended up evolving into the modern Red and Whites.
+For example, we know that the Hells Angels came from World War Two bomber crews and ended up evolving into the modern Red and Whites.
 But did you know a U.S. Marine formed the Bandidos?
-Military vets seem to be drawn to these more disciplined clubs and the unit cohesion and loyalty that is created by the close-order drill.
+Military vets seem to be drawn to these more disciplined clubs and the unit cohesion and loyalty created by the close-order drill.
 Not all three patch clubs are O.M.G.s, yet even some law enforcement member-based clubs emulate the strict formations made famous by 1%ers.
 The main distinction is that most top clubs do not stagger formations.
 They ride nut to butt.
 And they don't like having their formation passed by other riders without a show of respect.

-Below we will talk about riding in groups, as well as formation riding and what greenhorn riders must understand before engaging in such choreographed, group behavior on wheels.
+Below we will talk about riding in groups, formation riding, and what greenhorn riders must understand before engaging in choreographed group behavior on wheels.

 How Do I Form A Motorcycle Riding Group?

 Whether you are a hang around, prospect, or just a leisure rider, the first step in group/formation riding is creating a motorcycle riding group.
 Once you have your gaggle of troops rounded up, you need to set up your formation on paper, so to speak.
-Most clubs, like the military, will use a rank-based approach, usually based upon time in grade, prior training, and missions.
+Like the military, most clubs will use a rank-based approach, usually based upon time in grade, prior training, and missions.